Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Solanaceae >>> Lycium macrodon

 Watercolor © by Michael Plagens

 Watercolor illustration from Growler Mts., Pima Co., Arizona, USA.
-28 March 1993. a) enlarged view of fruit.
+28 March 1993.
+Enlarged view of fruit at bottom-center.

 SHRUB: Woody shrub with stiff branches growing up to 2 m. tall.